Pacific Southwest, Region 9: Superfund

 Investigation and Cleanup Activities

-Site cleanup is being addressed in three phases: initial actions and two long-term remedial phases focusing on cleanup of soil and waste and groundwater.
+Site cleanup was being addressed in three phases: initial actions and two long-term remedial phases focusing on cleanup of soil and waste, and groundwater.

 Initial Actions: Access to the site was restricted by a fence and a 24 hour security guard.
 A temporary cap was placed over portions of the site.
 Waste that seeped to the surface was periodically removed to prevent exposure.